vincent-peugnet/wcms/MANUAL.md

 ##### Thumbnail

-The thumbnail have two use cases :
+The thumbnail have 3 use cases :

 - When you share a link to a page on a social network
 - When you generate a [list of page](#page-list) and activated the `thumbail` option.